Trivo25/google-alerts-api-php/README.md

 # google-alerts-api-php

-# This API is still very much a WIP.
-No tests have been written yet and there is no way to modify alerts.
+**_This API Client is still WIP and only allows access to the CREATE and DELETE endpoints for Google Alerts._**

-## Thanks to https://github.com/adasq/google-alerts-api for developing a NodeJS API
+**Thanks to github.com/adasq/google-alerts-api for developing a NodeJS version**

 A Google Alerts API that allows you to create Google Alerts via PHP and have them delievered to a RSS feed.